Food for Hamsters & Dwarf Hamsters in the Hamster Webshop!

 Be strict!

-There is actually one good way to avoid selective eating and that is to be stern .
-The animals should be given the prescribed portion of feed and only receive a new portion when the old one has been eaten.
+There is actually one good way to avoid selective eating and that is to be strict .
+The animals should be given the prescribed portion of food and only given a new portion once the old one has been eaten.
 In this way, selective eating is no longer possible.
-However, many owners find it difficult to be so strict with their pet.
+However, many owners find it difficult to be so strict with their darling.

-If you decide to suddenly act strict with feeding, you can see that your hamster will eat less.
+If you suddenly decide to be strict with feeding, you may notice that your hamster will eat less.
 This is a natural reaction of the animal.
-His food supply is getting smaller and this creates a feeling of scarcity.
+His food supply becomes smaller, creating a feeling of scarcity.
 He has to eat less now or he won't make it through the winter (he thinks).
 The owner is shocked by this, my animal suddenly eats less and probably also loses weight.
-These are signals we don't like to see!
+These are signals that we don't like to see!

 Adjust nutrition